 Teaching Mindfulness in the Classroom

 You can practice mindfulness anytime, anywhere.
-Practicing mindfulness in the classroom, however, means engaging children by first teaching them what it is.
+However, practicing mindfulness in the classroom means engaging children by first teaching them what it is.
 Educational mindfulness activities for kids and mindfulness games for kids can help in this area.
 You might even consider purchasing mindfulness videos for kids.
 All the teachers should strive to incorporate this into the school's culture.

-Once your students have an idea of what the practice entails and have adopted some mindfulness skills of their own, you can try practicing together.
+Once your elementary school students know what mindfulness training entails and adopt mindfulness skills, you can try your mindfulness practice together.
 Start small with mindfulness exercises that are just a few minutes long.
 Children in classroom settings can lose interest quickly, so you want to introduce a mindfulness program slowly to ensure full classroom participation.

 Finally, after everyone has a general handle on the practice, you can try to engage students to be mindful in everything they do.
-Mindfulness can be promoted when eating, when reading, when playing outside, and when doing daily classroom activities for kids.
+Mindfulness can be promoted when eating, reading, playing outside, and doing daily classroom activities for kids.
 This will ensure healthy minds, improved mental health, less disruptive behavior in the classroom, and higher self-awareness.
 The children will become fully present during the entire school day.

-That’s the wonderful thing about mindfulness for kids: It can be practiced with absolutely any activity.
+The beautiful thing about mindfulness for kids is that it can be practiced with absolutely any activity.

-Naturally, very few people are able to practice mindfulness all day long.
+Naturally, very few people can practice mindfulness all day long.
 Still, every bit counts!

 Why is it Important?

-As humans, most of us are constantly enveloped in our own worries and anxieties — so much so that we often feel scatter-brained, pre-occupied, tired, and stressed.
-The same goes for kids, and that’s why promoting mindful education2 is so important.
+As humans, most of us are constantly enveloped in our worries and anxieties — so much so that we often feel scatter-brained, preoccupied, tired, and stressed.
+The same goes for kids, and that’s why promoting mindful education is so important.
 We need to find a way to release ourselves from these spirals of thought.